-Tuberous sclerosis complex is a rare, multisystem disorder where seizures of varying types are the most common neurological manifestation of the disease, affecting up to 70% of patients.
-TSC-associated seizures generally begin during the first year of life, progressing aggressively over time, resulting in substantial disease-related morbidity and potential early mortality.
+TSC is a rare, multisystem disorder in which seizures of varying types are the most common neurologic manifestation of the disease, affecting up to 70% of patients.
+TSC-associated seizures generally begin during the first year of life and progress aggressively over time, resulting in substantial disease-related morbidity and potential early mortality.

-One phase III, double-blind randomized controlled trial (RCT) (CARE6; N = 224) demonstrated that in patients with TSC-associated epilepsy that was not completely controlled by their current anti-seizure medication (ASM), treatment with cannabidiol resulted in added clinical benefit compared with placebo, based on the change from baseline in TSC-associated seizure frequency.
-In the CARE6 trial, the mean change from baseline in TSC-associated seizures was 48.6% for patients who received cannabidiol 25 mg/kg/day and 26.5% for patients who received placebo.
-This was associated with a mean percent reduction in seizure frequency from baseline at 16 weeks of 31.0% (95% CI, 13.9 to 43.3; p = 0.0009), in favour of cannabidiol.
-In addition, the proportion of patients with a reduction in seizure frequency of 50% or more was 36.0% among patients receiving cannabidiol and 22.4% for placebo (OR = 1.95, 95% CI, 0.95 to 4.00).
-In clinical practice, 20% to 30% of patients with seizures associated with TSC are expected to have a strong response to treatment (i.e., 50% reduction), which was demonstrated in the cannabidiol treatment group.
+One phase III, double-blind, randomized controlled trial (RCT) (CARE6; N = 224) demonstrated that, in patients with TSC-associated epilepsy that was not completely controlled by their current antiseizure medication (ASM), treatment with cannabidiol resulted in added clinical benefit in TSC-associated seizure frequency compared with placebo.
+In the CARE6 trial, the mean percent reduction from baseline in TSC-associated seizures was 48.6% for patients who received cannabidiol 25 mg/kg/day and 26.5% for patients who received placebo.
+This was associated with a difference in mean percent reduction in seizure frequency from baseline at 16 weeks of 31.0% (95% confidence interval [CI], 13.9% to 43.3%; P = 0.0009) in favour of cannabidiol.
+In addition, the proportion of patients with a reduction in seizure frequency of 50% or more was 36.0% for patients receiving cannabidiol and 22.4% for those receiving placebo (odds ratio [OR] = 1.95; 95% CI, 0.95 to 4.00).
+In clinical practice, 20% to 30% of patients with seizures associated with TSC are expected to have a strong response to treatment with cannabidiol (i.e., 50% reduction), which was demonstrated in the cannabidiol treatment group.

 Patients identified a need for new, effective therapies that reduce seizure frequency and severity, which ultimately impact overall quality of life (QoL).
 Additionally, treatments that are associated with fewer side effects were desirable to patients.
-Based on the evidence reviewed, CDEC concluded that cannabidiol may meet some of these needs including the reduction in seizure frequency, however, there was insufficient evidence to evaluate the effect of cannabidiol on seizure severity, total seizure freedom, and HRQoL and cognition.
+Based on the evidence reviewed, CDEC concluded that cannabidiol may meet some of these needs, including reduction in seizure frequency; however, there was insufficient evidence to evaluate the effect of cannabidiol on seizure severity, total seizure freedom, and health-related QoL (HRQoL) and cognition.

-Using the sponsor submitted price for cannabidiol and publicly listed prices for all other drug costs, the incremental cost-effectiveness ratio (ICER) for cannabidiol in combination with usual care was \$295,503 per quality-adjusted life-year (QALY) compared with usual care alone.
-At this ICER, cannabidiol is not cost-effective at a \$50,000 per QALY gained willingness to pay (WTP) threshold for patients 2 years of age and older with TSC and a history of epilepsy that is inadequately controlled by their current anti-seizure medication (ASM).
+Using the sponsor-submitted price for cannabidiol and publicly listed prices for all other drug costs, the incremental cost-effectiveness ratio (ICER) for cannabidiol in combination with usual care was \$295,503 per quality-adjusted life-year (QALY) compared with usual care alone.
+At this ICER, cannabidiol is not cost-effective at a willingness-to-pay (WTP) threshold of \$50,000 per QALY gained for patients aged 2 years and older with TSC and a history of epilepsy that is inadequately controlled by their current ASM.
 A price reduction is required for cannabidiol to be considered cost-effective at a \$50,000 per QALY gained threshold.

-Table 1.
-Reimbursement Conditions and Reasons
+Table 1: Reimbursement Conditions and Reasons